 From a qualifications perspective, the possession by a council member of a diploma or above would ensure that members have a certain depth of knowledge in a particular discipline and are therefore well qualified to make judgements about issues of college governance, especially regarding academic matters.
-Provincially and in this college, we see that 1 council member has a qualification below a diploma.
-This suggests that the council as a whole is suitably qualified.
-This figure compares favourably to the national average of 2 such council members.
-These figures suggest a relatively high level of education amongst council members.
+At national level, on average 2 council members have qualifications below a diploma.
+Provincially the average number of council members with a qualification below a diploma is 1 while at Letaba College there are 2 such council members.
+Overall, these figures suggest a relatively high level of education amongst council members.